£18,000 + per year

-You could contact agencies directly to ask about placements, and make industry contacts through relevant groups on social networking sites.
+You could contact agencies directly to ask about placements, and make industry contacts through relevant groups on social networking sites like Twitter or LinkedIn.
 See the Work Experience section of the Institute of Practitioners in Advertising (IPA) website for more information and a list of member agencies.
-The IPA also runs a Graduate Recruitment Agency, and D&AD, an educational charity, runs a graduate placement scheme.

 D&AD offers information guides and a series of professional development programmes, such as Workout, aimed at helping people build a portfolio and to make contacts in the advertising industry.
 Visit the D&AD website for more details.